DynamicsAndNeuralSystems/pyhctsa/README.md

 # pyhctsa

 ## ⬇️ Installation
-To install py-hctsa locally, you can call:
+To install pyhctsa locally, you can call:
 ```
 pip install -e .
 ```